-The Agency have in place a policy to ensure that allegations of sexual abuse or sexual harassment are referred for investigation to an agency with the legal authority to conduct criminal investigations.
+(B) The Agency have in place a policy to ensure that allegations of sexual abuse or sexual harassment are referred for investigation to an agency with the legal authority to conduct criminal investigations.
 Per policy substantiated allegations of conduct that appears to be criminal are referred for prosecution.
 Investigations staff imposes no standard higher than a preponderance of the evidence in determining whether allegations of sexual abuse or sexual harassment are substantiated.

-If a separate entity is responsible for conducting criminal investigations, such publication shall describe the responsibilities of both the agency and the investigating entity.
+(C, D) If an outside Department is responsible for conducting criminal investigations, the policy/publication describes the responsibilities of both the agency and the investigating entity.
 The Agency publishes the policy on its website.